andreigue/andreigue.github.io/_posts/2020-04-22-the-first-real-spammers.md

 ### Notes:

 ### 1
-Note that email providers such as Yahoo Gmail and Outlook simply implement these softwares and take care of the hosting.
-All the emailing
+Email providers such as Gmail, Yahoo, and Outlook do not represent email itself.
+They run and manage mail server software, providing hosting, storage, and filtering on top of the underlying email protocols.

 ### 2
 The Simple Mail Transport Protocol is a protocol governing email transmission and reception (sending and receiving emails between mail servers).

 ### 3
 Actually, barcode numbers use a similar concept.
 The last digit of an ISBN (International Standard Book Number) [(as shown in this video by Numberphile)](https://www.youtube.com/watch?v=sPFWfAxIiwg) is used as a  "check number", i.e. a number which makes sure that the rest of the digits were correctly typed.
 It's a number that legitimizes the rest of the code.
 For example, if you were to change one digit in the ISBN, it wouldn't be a valid one.
 That last "check digit" would also have to be changed to a specific number in order to make the entire code be a legit one.
 This is better explained in the Numberphile video I linked above, or the [wikipedia page](https://en.wikipedia.org/wiki/Check_digit).